wso2/docs-mi/en/docs/develop/mi-for-vscode/mi-for-vscode-overview.md

 WSO2 MI Copilot, a trained language model (LLM), demonstrates the capability to comprehend complex integration concepts and scenarios, allowing it to create tailored artifacts for different situations.
 This makes it versatile and useful for various integration tasks.

-Clicking on the **Open AI Panel** icon located in the top right corner of VSCode will open the WSO2 MI Copilot interface.
+Clicking on the **Open AI Panel** icon located in the top right corner of VS Code will open the WSO2 MI Copilot interface.

 <a href="{{base_path}}/assets/img/develop/mi-for-vscode/open-ai-panel.png"><img src="{{base_path}}/assets/img/develop/mi-for-vscode/open-ai-panel.png" alt="Open AI Panel" width="700"></a>